 Making Disciples.
 Changing Our Community.

 This concise statement expresses the primary goal of Elmira Christian Center in all of our endeavors as a local congregation.
-It is the same vision that all true Christian churches share.
-We exist to glorify God by making disciples of all nations through the gospel of Jesus Christ (Matt 28:19-20).
-Ultimately, our vision is the same Scriptural hope that unites us all (Rom 8:18-25, Rev 7, 1 Cor 15 and Rev 21-22).
+It is the same vision that all true Christian churches share: We exist to glorify God by making disciples of all nations through the gospel of Jesus Christ (Matt.
+28:19-20).
+It is our desire that we grow in passion and commitment as disciples, compelled by the love of our risen Savior, who share the good news of God’s grace beginning with our very own community

 The mission of ECC is how we accomplish the goals set forth in our vision statement.
 As with our vision statement, there is nothing new or unique here.
 We joyfully share the same Scriptural mission with all true believers.